pbaljet/CPSC4970-Assignment-1a/README.md

     ```
 17. Create a branch of your choosing.
 Add a few text files, modifying files after initial commits, thus ending have multiple commits.
 Push the branch to the remote repository.
 Create a pull request and process it to have changes merged into **main** branch

-Grading will be based on commit history reflecting completing the steps above.
+Grading will be based on commit history reflecting completing the steps above and completed quiz.